JeneralMotors/Ping-Sweep/README.md

 2. **Parameters:**
    - `$Target`: The first three octets of the base IP address for the ping sweep.

+## Progress and Completion
+The script displays a progress bar indicating the completion rate of the ping sweep.

 ## Output
 - `IPAdress`: The IP Address of the Host.
 - `Latency`: The round-trip for the ping request.